JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

 3. Replace !~`#$%^&*()_+={}[]|;:"<>,.?@-\/' with spaces.
     * “this food is amazing why did it only cost me [NUM] dollars it s greatl”
     * Note that this step deals with contractions with words that we are searching for.
+    * However, this will split up some words.
+For example, if we have hyphenated words, we will interpret as two seperate words.
+For example, "sugar-free" becomes "sugar free", and this will be interpreted as two different words.

 4. Remove Diacritics.
     * Here's the [definition](https://en.wikipedia.org/wiki/Diacritic) of a diacritic.